dashtopaneldev/dashtopaneldev.github.io/docs/README.md

 Registered for 1 year at $12.88

 If asked I'm happy with transfering the domain to the owners of dash to panel project for no cost or obligations.
+Also the domain can be canceled and this repository deleted if contacted and requested by the authors of dash to panel extension.

 ## Domain provider settings
 ```